annemedia/anne-hasher/README.md

 Make sure the application has executable permissions and open it from your file explorer.

 ##### macOS
-Open the dmg and drag it to your Applications folder, run it from there.
+Open the dmg and drag the application to your Applications folder, run it from there.

 ##### Windows
 Run the exe.